 7. Retry Mechanism & Dead Letter Queue

-Handles failed deliveries with intelligent retry logic.
+This handles failed deliveries with smart retry logic.

 Retry Strategy (Exponential Backoff):

-- 1st retry: After 1 minute
+- 1st retry: After 1 minute.

-- 2nd retry: After 5 minutes
+- 2nd retry: After 5 minutes.

-- 3rd retry: After 30 minutes
+- 3rd retry: After 30 minutes.

-- 4th retry: After 2 hours
+- 4th retry: After 2 hours.

-- After 4 failed attempts → Move to Dead Letter Queue
+- After 4 failed attempts: Move to Dead Letter Queue.

 Dead Letter Queue (DLQ):

-- Manual investigation
+- Manual review.

 8. Notification Template Repository